aws-samples/serverless-patterns/cloudfront-lambda-edge-s3-cdk/README.md

 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/cli.html) installed and configured

 ## Deployment Instructions

+*NOTE: Lambda@Edge functions are deployed in the us-east-1 region.
+For ease this sample is hard coded to use the us-east-1 region for all resources.*

 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:
     ```